 In 1963, Representative Lewis became the national chair of the Student Nonviolent Coordinating Committee (SNCC), a role which earned him national attention.
 While in this position, Mr. Lewis was named one of the “Big Six” leaders organizing the 1963 March on Washington, the famed civil and economic rights march during which Dr. King delivered his “I Have a Dream” speech on the National Mall.
 Mr. Lewis also delivered a speech that day and, at 23 years old, was the youngest individual to make remarks at the event.

 As part of his work with the SNCC, Mr. Lewis also spearheaded “Freedom Summer” – or “Mississippi Summer” as it was then called – a 1964 voter registration campaign for Black Americans in Mississippi.
-In 1965, he helped lead and organize the Selma to Montgomery marches to advocate for African American voting rights and, in the process, became a nationally recognized figure for his heroic activism.
+In 1965, he helped lead and organize the Selma to Montgomery marches to advocate for Black voting rights and, in the process, became a nationally recognized figure for his heroic activism.
 During the first attempted march on March 7, 1965 — a day now known as “Bloody Sunday” — Mr. Lewis and fellow activists were attacked by Alabama state troopers as they crossed the Edmund Pettus Bridge.
 During the attack, Mr. Lewis sustained a skull fracture – an injury from which he had visible scars for the rest of his life.
 Despite his severe injury at the time, Mr. Lewis made his way back across the bridge and delivered powerful remarks outside of a church in Selma.
 “I don’t see how President Johnson can send troops to Vietnam — I don’t see how he can send troops to the Congo — I don’t see how he can send troops to Africa and can’t send troops to Selma,” Mr. Lewis powerfully asserted.

 Following this initial march attempt, LDF worked alongside Mr. Lewis and other activists to ensure that the Selma to Montgomery march would ultimately succeed.
 LDF and co-counsel filed a lawsuit, Wallace v.
 Williams, in which the judge ordered that marchers needed to be protected by federal officials.
 LDF lawyers, including former Director-Counsel Jack Greenberg, worked with the activists to draft a march plan to submit to the court that would ensure a safe and secure march route from Selma to Montgomery.
 This plan became part of the court’s order allowing the march to finally go forward to completion on to Montgomery on the third and final attempt in late March.